While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide the whole picture.

 So, if you have a $600,000 home loan and an offset account with a $50,000 balance, you'd only be charged interest on $550,000 of your home loan balance.

-Perhaps the biggest benefit of an offset account is that you can still use money kept in it for day-to-day transactions.
-You can make deposits and withdrawals in and out of an offset account whenever you want to.
+Perhaps the biggest benefit of an offset account is the fact you can still use money kept in it for day-to-day transactions.
+You can make deposits and withdrawals to and from an offset account whenever you want to.

-Two tried-and-tested ways a borrower might access the full savings potential of an offset account is organising for their salary to be paid into the account and using it to build up and store their emergency cash fund.
+Two tried-and-tested ways a borrower might benefit from the full savings potential of an offset account is organising for their salary to be paid into the account and using it to build up and store their emergency cash fund.

 Check out some competitive home loans that come with offset accounts